What Is Vulnerability Management?

 Vulnerability treatment

-After obtaining details on each vulnerability, including those treatment recommendations, the team responsible for this stage must take action.
+After obtaining details on each vulnerability, including treatment recommendations, the team responsible for this stage must take action.
 The ideal treatment option is vulnerability remediation, especially if the vulnerability involves high-risk exposure.
 Remediation is the patching or complete repair of the security issue to prevent exploitation.
 We should keep in mind that sometimes suggestions from automated tools or novice individuals may not be the best.
 Hence, the intervention of specialized cybersecurity staff is a sine qua non for appropriate vulnerability treatment.

 Another treatment option, mainly when, for one reason or another, there's still no opportunity for remediation, is vulnerability mitigation.
 This is about reducing the likelihood of exploitation of the vulnerability (e.g., applying a technique that makes it more tricky for an attacker) and the potential impacts.
 It may be a quick temporary treatment while a patch or other form of vulnerability remediation is being developed.